great-northern-diver/loon/website/md/learn_display_graph.md

 * Extend the path by pressing the shift key while selecting adjoining nodes to the path end.
-* Delete the path and move the navigator to a new node by clicking on a new node.
+* Delete the path and move the navigator to a new node by clicking on a node.

-Note that the selection of a navigator, the highlighting of the adjacent nodes, and the edge selection circle are mouse interaction states and have no equivalent display states.
-That is, they are all transient and are undone as soon as the Shift and or Mouse press gets released.
+Note that the highlighting of the adjacent nodes of a navigator and the edge selection circle are mouse interaction states and have no equivalent display states.
+That is, they are all transient and are undone as soon as the Shift key and/or mouse button press gets released.

 The animation of the navigator can also be done programatically with